Subsidising Inclusive Insurance to Reduce Poverty: The Trapping Time

-Due to the lack of memory property, we consider the case in which losses ($Z_i$) are exponentially distributed with parameter $\alpha >0$.
-Specifying the penalty function such that $w(x)=1$, $m_{\delta}(x)$ becomes the Laplace transform of the trapping time, also interpreted as the expected present value of a unit payment due at the trapping time.
-Equation \eqref{TheTrappingTime-Section3-Equation3} can then be written such that
+The probabilistic properties of the trapping time are contained in its distribution function.
+However, it is sometimes much easier to work with a transformation rather than with the distribution function of a random variable itself.
+Here, we focus on the Laplace transform, which is particularly useful for nonnegative, absolutely continuous random variables such as the trapping time and is a powerful tool in probability theory.
+Moreover, the Laplace transform characterises the probability distribution uniquely.
+For a continuous random variable $X$, with probability density function $f_{X}$, the Laplace transform of $f_{X}$ is given by the expected value $\mathcal{L}\{f_{X}\}\left(s\right)=\mathbb{E}\left[e^{-sX}\right]$.
+Note that, specifying the penalty function such that $w(x_{1}, x_{2})=1$ in \eqref{TheTrappingTime-Section3-Equation2}, $m_{\delta}(x)$ becomes the Laplace transform of the trapping time, also interpreted as the expected present value of a unit payment due at the trapping time.